rust-lang/rust/src/doc/rustc-dev-guide/src/param_env.md

 The type system relies on information in the environment in order for it to function correctly.
 This information is stored in the [`ParamEnv`][pe] type and it is important to use the correct `ParamEnv` when interacting with the type system.

-The information represented by `ParamEnv` is a list of in scope where clauses, and a [`Reveal`][reveal].
+The information represented by `ParamEnv` is a list of in-scope where-clauses, and a [`Reveal`][reveal].
 A `ParamEnv` typically corresponds to a specific item's environment however it can also be created with arbitrary data that is not derived from a specific item.
 In most cases `ParamEnv`s are initially created via the [`param_env` query][query] which returns a `ParamEnv` derived from the provided item's where clauses.

 If we have a function such as:
 ```rust